Backing Up a Throw

 Backing up a throw means a defender not directly involved in a play moves into position behind the receiving fielder to stop an overthrow from turning into extra bases.

 Every throw across the diamond carries some risk of an errant release, a bad hop, or a missed catch, and slow-pitch defenses with only nine or ten fielders cannot afford to leave any throw unguarded.
-Backup responsibility is assigned by alignment: the pitcher and the far-side outfielder typically back up throws to first, the short fielder or opposite outfielder backs up throws to second and third, and the weak-side infielder backs up the plate on a play at home.
-The backing-up player does not ball-watch from a standing position — they sprint into a supporting line behind the base, ready to field a missed throw and prevent it from rolling to the fence.
+Backup responsibility is assigned by alignment.
+This means the pitcher and the far-side outfielder typically back up throws to first, the short fielder or opposite outfielder backs up throws to second and third.
+The weak-side infielder backs up the plate on a play at home.
+The backing-up player does not ball-watch from a standing position.
+This means they sprint into a supporting line behind the base, ready to field a missed throw and prevent it from rolling to the fence.

-Teams that skip backups treat every throw as though it will be caught cleanly, which is an optimistic assumption over the course of a full game.
+Teams that skip backups treat every throw as though it will be caught cleanly.
+This is an optimistic assumption over the course of a full game.
 A single missed backup on one overthrow can cost multiple bases and, in run-limited formats, momentum the team never recovers.

 Example